 Her ability to rotate her humerus internally or externally was also very limited.
 She could not get past neutral without encountering a hard stop within the shoulder joint, and some pain — signs consistent with frozen shoulder.

-Jane had already had five appointments with another manual therapist in Melbourne, who, in Jane’s own words, “brought her to tears” with the pain of that treatment.
-Jane decided to stop the treatment rather than endure the pain.
+Tess had already had five appointments with another manual therapist in Melbourne, who, in Tess’s own words, “brought her to tears” with the pain of that treatment.
+Tess decided to stop the treatment rather than endure the pain.

-Jane finally found me via well-known international instructor, Mr James Waslaski.
-I happened to be attending one of Mr Waslaski’s 5-day workshops in Melbourne when Jane was referred to see him.
+Tess finally found me via well-known international instructor, Mr James Waslaski.
+I happened to be attending one of Mr Waslaski’s 5-day workshops in Melbourne when Tess was referred to see him.
 Mr Waslaski is renowned for being able to release most cases of frozen shoulder in less than an hour.

-However, Mr Waslaski was only able to improve Jane’s range of motion a little, this time.
-He commented that how Jane’s was one of the most advanced cases of frozen shoulder he had seen in over 20 years of practice.
+However, Mr Waslaski was only able to improve Tess’s range of motion a little, this time.
+He commented that how Tess’s was one of the most advanced cases of frozen shoulder he had seen in over 20 years of practice.

 Since Mr Waslaski was about to return to the US, he looked at me and said, “she is your client now.”